 The key to overcoming this problem is seeking professional help from a psychologist, who can teach you effective techniques to manage your feelings during a panic attack.
 Our free online service can help you find a great psychologist anywhere in Australia.
 It takes just a few minutes, so get started today!

-Panic attacks can be really scary, but there are some common (and dangerous) myths out there that can make them seem even more frightening.
-Here are a few misconceptions:
+Panic attacks can be really scary.
+However, there are a few important pieces of information that may make them seem less frightening.
+Here are a few things to keep in mind:

 It’s important to understand that the symptoms you feel during a panic attack – such as shortness of breath, chest pain and dizziness – cannot kill you.
 This can often make you feel as though something is medically wrong.
 However, the symptoms of a panic attack are all simply a strong physical reaction to anxiety.
 These symptoms and a panic attack itself cannot kill you.